edpau/no_game/README.md

 - [ ] fix tank class, change shooting direction
 - [ ] fix squareClassNames type, change it to type not use Record, change to as constant

+- [ ] write readMe with a short intro to the project.
+- [ ]move plan into a different file and link to the project

 ## Log

 4/8